mattmcspirit/hybridworkshop/steps/5_DeployAKSHCI.md

 Configure Windows Admin Center
 -----------
-Your Azure VM deployment automatically installed Windows Admin Center 2103, however there are some additional configuration steps that must be performed before you can use it to deploy AKS on Azure Stack HCI.
+Your Azure VM deployment automatically installed the latest version of Windows Admin Center, however there are some additional configuration steps that must be performed before you can use it to deploy AKS on Azure Stack HCI.

 1. **Double-click the Windows Admin Center** shortcut on the desktop.
 2. Once Windows Admin Center is open, you may receive notifications in the top-right corner, indicating that some extensions are updating automatically. **Let these finish updating before proceeding**.
 Windows Admin Center may refresh automatically during this process.